JanusGraph/janusgraph/docs/advanced-topics/custom-vertex-id.md

 512.

-The string value must consist of printable ASCII characters only, and it cannot contain JanusGraph reserved relation delimiter.
-By default, this reserved character is `-` (dash), which means you cannot use UUID string as a vertex ID since it contains a `-` character.
+The string value must consist of printable ASCII characters only, and it cannot contain JanusGraph reserved relation delimiter (a single character string).
+By default, this reserved delimiter is `-` (dash), which means you cannot use UUID string as a vertex ID since it contains a `-` character.
 You can create vertices as follows:

 ```groovy
 g = graph.traversal()